cdo256/virtualsets/src/Dissertation/TransformInjFun.lagda.md

 ```

 This definition turned out to be cumbersome to work with as it
-required explicitly transporting the proof of distinctness
+required explicitly transporting the proof of distinctness around.

-around.
-This approach also required an additional structure than just
-injectivity.
-I saw that lemmas were difficult to prove and saw that an
+I saw that lemmas were difficult to prove and saw that an alternative
-alternative approach using inductive types to represent inductive
+approach using inductive types.
-function could be used.
-This is what the next section details.